Postgraduate Certificate in Education / Professional Graduate Certificate in Education

 UK and EU resident students are eligible for a training bursary when undertaking a physics PGCE.
 Being one of government’s priority subjects, physics, along with maths and chemistry are given the highest bursaries of all teaching subjects.
 The bursary amount is determined by your degree classification.

-If you have a first class degree you will receive £20,000, a 2:1 £15,000 and a 2:2 £12,000.
+If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
 These bursaries are tax-free and paid by your ITT provider during your course.
 For full details refer to the National College for Teaching and Leadership's bursary information.

 Please note, you will be charged tuition fees by your ITT provider.
 The exact cost varies between institutions and UK and EU students may be eligible for a loan to cover the cost.

-The Graduate Teacher Training Registry (GTTR) is the centralised application portal for all PGCE courses.
+UCAS Teacher Training is the new centralised application portal for all PGCE, SCITT and School Direct training routes.
 Applications are submitted online.
 You are required to submit a personal statement and details of your academic and work experience.
 Take a look at our making an application pages for further details.